qeda/qeda/README.md

 Examples
 ========

-Examples below is written on CoffeeScript but one can use vanilla JavaScript.
+Examples below are written on CoffeeScript but one can use vanilla JavaScript.

 Generating KiCad library from script
 ------------------------------------